Wind, Solar, Hydro, Biomass

-Fortunately, Maine is well situated to make the transition from dirty sources like coal to clean, renewable energy sources like wind and solar power – the kinds of energy that future generations of Mainers can rely on.
+Fortunately, Maine is well-situated to make the transition from dirty sources like coal to renewable energy sources like solar power and wind.
+These are the kinds of energy that future generations of Mainers can rely on.

-Clean renewable energy sources not only bring us cleaner, healthier air and water, they also make Maine less dependent on imported energy and advance our economy.
+Clean, renewable energy sources bring us cleaner, healthier air and water.
+They also make Maine less dependent on imported energy and advance our economy.
 All sources of energy, including renewable ones, have trade-offs, but for decades we’ve been paying a very high price for our use of fossil fuels.
-Clean, renewable energy sources are a better deal, if developed thoughtfully.
-Our Maine-grown sources of energy include: wind power, solar power, hydropower, and biomass generation.
+Clean energy sources are a better deal, if developed thoughtfully.
+Our Maine-grown sources of energy include: solar power, wind power, hydropower, and biomass generation.